Helping Your Toddler Learn to Put Himself to Sleep

 7. Make sure they get enough fresh air, sunshine and exercise during the day.

 Your grandmother was right: kids really do sleep more soundly when they get more outdoor play.
 Just not in the hour before bedtime, which re-energizes them!
 Laughter is also essential, because it transforms the body chemistry to reduce the stress hormones.
 Play a roughhousing game to get them laughing before dinner -- be a bucking bronco, or chase them around the house.
-Often, kids who have a hard time settling at bedtime have a "full emotional backpack" and the laughter helps them fall asleep and stay asleep.
+Often, kids who have a hard time settling at bedtime have a "full emotional backpack" and more laughter earlier on will help them fall asleep and stay asleep.
 If laughter isn't enough, your child will show you, with oppositional behavior, that he needs more help to empty all that stress.
-In that case, he probably needs to cry.
+In that case, he probably needs to cry before he can settle down to sleep.
 See the section on Scheduled Meltdowns in this article on "Preventive Maintenance" habits.

 8. Decide for or against the family bed for your family.

 9. If you aren't using the Family Bed, consciously teach your child to put herself to sleep.

 Your goal, of course, is to help your child sleep through the night.
 Kids in the family bed often do this automatically since they're reassured by their parents' presence, and since sleeping with the mother is certainly a natural state biologically for toddlers.
 If you don't want a family bed, your goal is for your toddler to put herself back to sleep when she does wake slightly at night.
 For most babies and toddlers, that means helping them learn to fall asleep by themselves when you put them to bed, so they won't miss you during those slight night wakings.
 Kids who get used to falling asleep by themselves still wake slightly during the night, but they can roll over and go right back into deep sleep.

 10. Teach new sleep habits.